saifalafeefi/COSC495-Assignment2-Parallax/README.md

 - Weighted enemy type distribution that scales with wave number
 - Powerup stacking with visual indicator clones
 - 5-phase targeted smash aiming system with slow-mo
-- Anime speed lines that intensify at high speed
+- Speed lines that intensify at high speed
 - Powerup color overlay shader with animated noise blending
 - Pixelation post-processing with adjustable pixel size
 - Skin selection with persistence across sessions
 - Main menu with physics-based smash navigation
 - Pause and game over screens with score/wave tracking
+- 4 EPIC BIOMES TO CHOOSE FROM!!11!1111

 ## Credits